Item Time Limits

 Rhythmic is based on a mixture of dancing and elevation.
 Rhythmic can be based on an Aesthetic style or Jazz style of dance as long as it includes many steps of elevation, body line, natural grace, dance quality, poise and interpretation of the theme.
 The dance can be set to a variety of rhythms.
 The soloists and chorus may portray the story or theme and create and atmosphere pertaining to the mood.
 Due to the strength and techniques involved, this routine is only taught in the older age groups.

-Folk Dance is a National "dance of the people".
+The original Folk Dance has been removed from the suite of items and it is now called Character Folk.
+A National "dance of the people".
 Folk Dance is graded on the team's ability to perform and interpret national dances from all over the world theatrically.
 Teams are expected to show the correct steps in unison as well as convey national character, agility and vitality.

 These routines can combine dancing, singing, gymnastics, balletic movements, acting, comedy and more.
 Revue allows coaches great freedom in choreographic creativity, often resulting in items that are like miniature theatre productions.